lornedrichardson/p1bg-King-of-Hearts-Blackjack/README.md

 ## Software Development Bootcamp Milestone Project 1
 ## _A very rudimentary browser-based video blackjack game_

 This is a blackjack game that performs the basic game functions.
-There are buttons to hit and stand, as well as initiate a new hand.
+There are buttons to hit, stand, and double, as well as initiate a new hand.
 It will calculate the proper hand value, evaluate to see if an Ace needs to be reduced in value, and determine the winner based upon a comparison of hand values.

 ## How to Play